5 Empowering Conservation Jobs

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Conservation jobs are challenging.
 They can involve a lot of unusual work and can include travel, manual labor and working in all kinds of elements.
 You might expect to go in for an eight-hour day and instead work 12, or get called in for an emergency in the middle of the night.
 You can’t do that kind of job if you don’t care about it.
-If you do have the passion for the work, however, empowering conservation jobs could be the most rewarding career you’ll ever have.
+If you do have a passion for the work, however, these empowering conservation jobs could be the most rewarding career you’ll ever have.

 1. Zookeeper or Zoo Director

+Zoos offer several types of empowering conservation jobs.
 Some people consider zoos to be inhumane or not in an animal’s best interest.
 In some cases, they’re right.
 Small, roadside zoos and traveling circuses often do not provide decent living conditions for the animals.
 However, large, nationally known zoos do some of the best conservation work around — both for their residents and for their wild counterparts.

 There’s an option for zoos and even some wildlife sanctuaries to earn accreditation from the American Zoological Association.
 This official recognition means, in addition to meeting state and federal animal welfare laws, the organization goes above and beyond to make sure their animals get the best care possible.
 Part of that accreditation requires the zoos to work on conservation, donating money and research to protecting wild animals and their habitats.